openpgpjs/openpgpjs/README.md

 ### Performance

 * Version 3.0.0 of the library introduces support for public-key cryptography using [elliptic curves](https://wiki.gnupg.org/ECC).
-We use native implementations on browsers and Node.js when available or [Elliptic](https://github.com/indutny/elliptic) when otherwise.
+We use native implementations on browsers and Node.js when available or [Elliptic](https://github.com/indutny/elliptic) otherwise.
 Elliptic curve cryptography provides stronger security per bits of key, which allows for much faster operations.
 Currently the following curves are supported: ("Yes*" means "when available")

 >| Curve      | Encryption | Signature | Elliptic | NodeCrypto | WebCrypto |
 >|:---------- |:----------:|:---------:|:--------:|:----------:|:---------:|